harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!warning]
 >Just because one method has a way to fix a problem that another method has, doesn't mean it's better.
 In fact, the "global constants as external variables" approach itself has many downsides, and therefore it is NOT recommended.

+>[!warning] Possible errors in this section of the lesson
+>Maybe I'm just not understanding things correctly, but it seems like this section of the lesson has either a wrong information or skipped over a critical information.
+For example, (1) even though in previous lessons it is mentioned that `constexpr` variables can NOT be forward declared, it does so anyway in this section.
+(2) the `constexpr` variables are forward declared as `const` variables - without any explanation on how that works.
+>
+>Due to the reasons above, I've made slight modification to this section; with different codes and different explanations.

-- Without getting too much into details, the gist here is that external constexpr variables are defined in a source file, which is then forward declared as external const variables in a header file; the header file is included wherever the constants are needed.
+- Without getting too much into details, the gist here is that global constants are defined in a source file, which is then forward declared in a header file; the header file is included wherever the constants are needed.
 - For example:

 constants.cpp